HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 Likewise, on the video front, the vast majority of resources are sent in the lowest-common-denominator format: MP4.
 We are  mystified as to why the second most popular format is the [now-depreciated](https://blog.adobe.com/en/publish/2017/07/25/adobe-flash-update.html#gs.my93m2) SWF, and curious whether these are playable in any microbrowser.

-### Usage of CDNs vs Local Domain for Storing & Delivering Media
+### Usage of CDNs vs Local Domain for storing & delivering media

 {# TODO (authors) - can we have a sentence here to avoid an empty heading? #}

-#### Usage of `data-url` vs `src` attribute

-Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64 encoded image to a webpage.
-There are several benefits to using this solution (fast load times being one) but has several drawbacks as well (size).
-The usage of these doesn’t seem to be that widespread, 0.9% of the pages utilise data URLs for displaying images.

 #### `rel=preconnect`

 In some cases, resources displayed on a page would come from another origin.
 In this case the ‘rel=preconnect’ attribute can be used on a link element to advice browsers about this fact.
 Note that useful it may seem to add this option to your site, since it’s a relatively cheap operation, there could be situations when additional CPU time is going to be utilised by establishing such connections.
 Interesting enough both on desktop and mobile we have seen a tiny amount of pages utilising this technique on desktop and mobile: 0.000054%, 0.000016% respectively.

+### Usage of `data-url` vs `src` attribute

+Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64 encoded image to a webpage.
+There are several benefits to using this solution (fast load times being one) but has several drawbacks as well (size).
+The usage of these doesn’t seem to be that widespread, 0.9% of the pages utilise data URLs for displaying images.

 ### SEO & Accessibility

 {# TODO (authors) - can we have a sentence here to avoid an empty heading? #}

-#### The Usage of `alt` Text
+#### Usage of `alt` text

 The ‘alt’ attribute for images is used to provide a description of the image.
 Albeit being an optional attribute, it is immensely useful for accessibility since screen-readers would read the alt text.
 Furthermore it’s useful for situations when the image doesn’t load - in that case the text is shown.